 ”No husband feels fond feelings of affection and love in his heart when he believes his wife has contempt for who he is as a human being.
 Ironically, the deepest need of the wife – to feel loved – is undermined by her disrespect.”

 – Dr. Emerson Eggerich, Love & Respect: The Love She Most Desires; The Respect He Desperately Needs

-It also influences how others see your spouse.
+It also influences how others see your spouse when you are husband bashing him.
 While you are mocking his lack of house cleaning ability, no one knows he’s a great cook, or dad or provider.
 They only see the negative.
 As my mother once said, “Don’t share your complaints about your husband in public.
 Eventually you will forgive and forget.
 But, the people who heard you will not.”